 D. High Income of a Parent.
-Rule 90.3 provides that the percentages for child support will not be applied to a parent's adjusted annual income of over \$138,000.
-An additional award may be made only if the other parent is able to present evidence which justifies departure from this general rule.
-The standard of proof for a departure is preponderance of the evidence, unlike the higher standard of clear and convincing evidence required for a showing of manifest injustice under exception (c)(1).
-The factors which the court should consider when making an additional award in high income cases are specified in the rule.
+Rule 90.3 provides that the percentages for child support will not be applied to a parent's adjusted annual income of over \$84,000 \$100,000, unless the other parent is able to present evidence which justifies departure from this general rule.
+The factors which the court should consider in such a determination are specified in the rule.